 As we know, water is essential for the life of every living thing.
 Humans need water to drink, use for cooking, as well as for cleaning for everyday use that is free of bacteria, pathogens and other harmful contaminants.
 The Millennium Development Goals are the framework that put forward huge efforts to make the world a better place for the past 20+ years, targeting safe drinking water for ALL.
-Click below to read the Progress on Sanitation and Drinking Water.
+You can read up on the Progress on Sanitation and Drinking Water here.

 “5.3 billion people used safely managed drinking-water services – that is, they used improved water sources located on premises, available when needed, and free from contamination.
 The remaining 2.2 billion people [using]… [un]safely managed services”.
 (World Health Organization, 2019, 1)

 Many people around the world don’t have access to drinking water and not all those who DO, have access to clean/safe drinking water from an improved drinking water source (which include protected springs and pipes with household water connection).
 For instance, 144 million people globally are drinking untreated surface water.
 This is collected water from lakes, rivers, streams and the like, that can include runoff from rain and manufacturing plants, and be contaminated with animal and/or human waste.
 (World Health Organization, 2019, 1)

 In addition, “the report highlights new data showing 3 billion people lack basic handwashing facilities with soap and water at home in 2017” (World Health Organization, 2019, 2).